Isolyth/rockethacks/README.md

 cp .env.example .env
 ```

-Then open `.env` and add your Gemini API key:
+Then open `.env` and add your API keys:

 ```
 GEMINI_API_KEY=your-gemini-api-key-here
+ELEVENLABS_API_KEY=your-elevenlabs-api-key-here  # optional
 ```

-You can get an API key from [Google AI Studio](https://aistudio.google.com/apikey).
+You can get a Gemini API key from [Google AI Studio](https://aistudio.google.com/apikey).

+For user accounts and persistence, add AWS/Cognito configuration.
+See `backend/.env.example` for all available variables.

 ### 3. Set up the frontend